G36maid/NTU-ICG-HW1-G36maid/README.md

 * b10902112 (classmate) :

-implementation about animation/model buffer/HTMLdisplay
+implementation about animation/model buffer/HTMLbasics

-* I want to extend special thanks to these authors for their contributions, which played a significant role in the implementation of this project.
+* I want to extend special thanks to these authors for their contributions, which played a significant role in the project.
 * Although my contribution might be limited, I have learned a great deal throughout this process.
-* I am grateful for the support and assistance provided by professors, teaching assistants, and fellow classmates.